Kubik42/pmr-manager/README.md

 # A spicy PMR manager

-Personal PMR management tool that helps you track your PMR activity.
+A personal PMR management tool that tracks your PMR activity.

 ![PMR Manager](resources/pmr-manager.png)